 - This online, self-paced tutorial is available to all Oregon library staff through May 22, 2020.
 Complete your online registration for access here.

-- All staff from Oregon libraries (academic, public, tribal, school); to staff from Oregon county law libraries; and to Oregon library board members and Oregon library volunteers have free access to this training.
-Registered learners may re-take/review the tutorial multiple times through May 22, 2020
+- All staff from Oregon libraries (academic, public, tribal, school, and county law libraries) and Oregon library board members and library volunteers have free access to this training.
+Registered learners may re-take/review the tutorial multiple times through May 22, 2020.

 This weekly e-newsletter covering how-to technology and communication tips.
 While not written specifically for library staff, the State Library regularly receives positive feedback about this service.
 You can subscribe to the TechTalk mailing list